Video: Hitting the books hurts your eyesight

 Norman Swan Medical Communications

 Mountjoy, et al. (2018).
 Education and myopia: assessing the direction of causality by mendelian randomisation.
 BMJ doi: 10.1136/bmj.k2022.

 How is your eyesight?
 Find out about short-sightedness, long-sightedness and presbyopia - common conditions that affect vision.

 Astigmatism is type of refractive error where the front surface of the eye (the cornea) or the lens inside the eye has an irregular curvature which causes the vision to be distorted and blurred.

 Find out about exercise-induced asthma symptoms and get some tips on how to exercise safely when you have asthma.

 Amblyopia (lazy eye)

-Amblyopia is a common cause of reduced vision in children.
-Amblyopia is sometimes also known as 'lazy eye'.
-Usually one eye is affected, but both may be affected in some cases.
+Amblyopia is a common cause of reduced vision in children, sometimes known as 'lazy eye'.
+Usually one eye is affected, but sometimes both.

 Causes of unilateral vision loss are mostly preventable